COD1995/personal/assets/courses/deeplearning/gnnpapers/grl.md

 An anomaly detection task can be formulated as a classification task such that each instance in the dataset is the node representation and the instance label is 0 if the node is normal and 1 if the node is anomalous.
 This formulation needs that we have a dataset with true node labels.
 One of the issues in anomaly detection is the lack of datasets with true labels.
 - An alleviation to this issue in the literature is generating synthetic datasets that model the behaviors of real world datasets.

+Another way to formulate the anomaly detection problem, especially in dynamic graphs, is viewing the problem as a change detection task.
+In order to detect the changes in the graph, one way is to compute the distance between the graph representation vectors at consecutive times.
+The time points that the value of this difference is far from the previous normal values, a potential anomaly has occurred.

+Other graph embedding techniques includes **graph clustering** and **visualization**.